tomchen/animated-svg-clock/README.md

 Copy the `AnimatedClock.vue`to your vue components folder.

-And include it in your Vue application somwhere with the following code:
+And include it in your Vue application somewhere with the following code:

 ```vue
 <script setup>